Create a custom view with Claude

 Step 2: Ask Claude to build a dashboard

-Using Paid, build a custom view for my customers that shows their monthly signal volume, total delivered value, and a usage trend over the last three months.
+Using Paid, build a per-customer view that shows each customer’s monthly signal volume, total delivered value, and a usage trend over the last three months.
 Make it interactive with a daily/cumulative toggle.

-Behind the scenes, Claude follows a fixed authoring flow using the Paid MCP tools:
+Behind the scenes, Claude follows a fixed authoring flow:

-paid_get_custom_view_preview_harness) — the same bundle it will save, rendered the way Paid does, so the preview and the saved view can’t drift apart. - Creates the view (
+- Previews the exact dashboard code it’s about to save, rendered the way Paid does, so what you preview and what gets saved never drift apart.

-You can iterate conversationally — ask Claude to add a chart, change a metric, or adjust the layout, and it updates the bundle.
+You can iterate conversationally: ask Claude to add a chart, change a metric, or adjust the layout, and it updates the dashboard.

 Step 3: Preview the view